Difference Between MongoDB vs DynamoDB

 - DynamoDB is designed and developed by Amazon.com and its initial release was made in the year January 2012.
 It runs on the Cross-platform operating system.

 - DynamoDB allows its users to create databases that are capable of storing and retrieval of a huge amount of data from it and also manages any amount of traffic.
 Managing data traffic happens automatically by distributing data and manages each customer’s requests traffic over servers to dynamically, and also it helps to maintain and improve performance.

 - DynamoDB initially began to manage the website’s scalability challenges that are presented by the holiday season loads.
 DynamoDB is mainly known for its low latencies and scalability.

 Head to Head Comparison between MongoDB and DynamoDB

-Below is the top 5 difference between MongoDB vs DynamoDB
+Below is the top 5 difference between MongoDB and DynamoDB:

 Key Difference Between MongoDB and DynamoDB